BryleSanico/capstone-project/README.md

 ## 📖 Project Overview

-This Capstone project is a robust mobile application built to handle the complete event lifecycle.
+This Capstone project is a mobile application built to handle the complete event lifecycle.
 It bridges the gap between attendees, organizers, and administrators through a unified interface.

 **Key Engineering Highlights:**
 * **Offline-First Architecture:** Uses `react-native-sqlite-storage` to cache data locally, ensuring the app works without an internet connection.